craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 |                       |       |        |                   |      |

 #### Reakshot Firepowder Carbine
+Reackshot Firepowder Carbines are arm-length, recoil-action, firepowder firearm platforms.
+The RFC has as storied a history as the government it was designed by, having been used in the [[Suremantle Territory War]] of the 50s, 60s, and 70s, and being an obvious inspiration for the [[Yosimmite Industries]]' (==carbine==).

+Reakshot Firepowder Carbines are *two-handed*, *mechanical*, *ammunition (24)*, and *ranged (60/180)*.

 | Name / Classification | Range | Damage | Original Producer | Note |
 | --------------------- | ----- | ------ | ----------------- | ---- |
 |                       |       |        |                   |      |

 #### Reakshot Firepowder Scatterblaster
+Reakshot Firepowder Scatterblasters are arm-length, recoil action, firepowder firearm platforms.
+The Reakshot Firepowder Scatterblaster is uncommonly used in military conflict, but does see use in the hands of adventurers and hunters.

 | Name / Classification | Range | Damage | Original Producer | Note |
 | --------------------- | ----- | ------ | ----------------- | ---- |
 |                       |       |        |                   |      |